bradserbuddy/Buddy-Android-SDK/README.md

 1. Install the [Android SDK Tools](http://developer.android.com/sdk/index.html)
 2. Set the ANDROID_HOME environment variable to the Android SDK install directory
-3. Install Android SDK build tools version 19.1.0, and SDK Platform for API 10 (Android 2.3.3)
+3. Open the Android SDK Manager and make sure you have installed Android SDK Build-tools 19.1 and Android 2.3.3 (API 10)
+4. Windows only - Install the [Java SE Development Kit](http://www.oracle.com/technetwork/java/javase/downloads/index-jsp-138363.html#javasejdk), and set the JAVA_HOME environment variable to the JDK install directory

 #### Build and Install